BrentNoorda/FuncyTag/PYTHON_TUTORIAL.md

 <a name="5"></a>
 ### LESSON 5: attribute list and None values

 Some common HTML and CSS values are represented as space-delimited strings.
 For example, in an HTML tag it is common to specify multiple CSS class (e.g. class="btn giant") and within CSS values such as "margin: 0 10px 0 12px" are common.
-In FuncyScript, if an attribute value is a list then the values are concatenated with spaces (and include the unit suffixes described in lesson 4).
+In FuncyTag, if an attribute value is a list then the values are concatenated with spaces (and include the unit suffixes described in lesson 4).

 Sometimes you may also not know until runtime if an attribute is needed at all (for example, only the "danger" class is needed if the danger flag is set).
 If an attribute value is <code>None</code> then that attribute will not be set.